PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

 ### Support

-If you have any questions regarding your VTOL conversion or configuration please visit <https://discuss.px4.io/c/px4/vtol>.
+If you have any questions regarding your VTOL conversion or configuration please see [https://discuss.px4.io/c/px4/vtol](https://discuss.px4.io/c/px4/vtol).